OCFL/extensions/docs/0001-digest-algorithms.md

 ## Overview

-This extension is an index of additional digest algorithms that are defined in community extensions.
+This extension is an index of additional digest algorithms.
 It provides a controlled vocabulary of digest algorithm names that may be used to indicate the given algorithm in `fixity` blocks of OCFL Objects, and links their defining extensions.

 ## Digest Algorithms Defined in Community Extensions